-UN Voluntary Fund for Indigenous Peoples - Last session
+UN Voluntary Fund for Indigenous Peoples - previous session

-- 27 grants for representatives of indigenous communities and organizations to attend the 12th session of the Permanent Forum on Indigenous Issues (PFII);
+- 46 grants for representatives of indigenous organisations to attend the 19th session of the United Nations Permanent Forum on Indigenous Issues (UNPFII);

-- 20 grants for representatives of indigenous communities and organizations to attend the 6th session of the Expert Mechanism on the Rights of Indigenous Peoples;
+- 40 grants for representatives of indigenous organisations to attend the 13th session of the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP);